 The tricuspid valve and the mitral valve make up the atrioventricular (AV) valves, which connect the atria and the ventricles.
-The pulmonary semi-lunar valve separates the left ventricle from the pulmonary artery, and the aortic valve separates the right ventricle from the aorta.
+The pulmonary semi-lunar valve separates the right ventricle from the pulmonary artery, and the aortic valve separates the left ventricle from the aorta.
 The heartstrings, or chordae tendinae, anchor the valves to heart muscles.

 The sinoatrial node produces the electrical pulses that drive heart contractions.

 Human heart function

 The heart circulates blood through two pathways: the pulmonary circuit and the systemic circuit.

 In the pulmonary circuit, deoxygenated blood leaves the right ventricle of the heart via the pulmonary artery and travels to the lungs, then returns as oxygenated blood to the left atrium of the heart via the pulmonary vein.